Baby Body Hair In Newborn: Reasons & Diagnosis

 - CAH is responsible for low levels of sodium in the blood.
 This could lead to improper working of the baby’s heart.

-- Anorexia and bulimia could lead to the child being underweight and have an aversion towards food, which could further lead to depression, alcoholism, personality disorders, anxiety, diabetes, etc.
+- Anorexia and bulimia could lead to the child being underweight and having an aversion towards food, which could further lead to depression, alcoholism, personality disorders, anxiety, diabetes, etc.

 Remedies to Remove Lanugo or Newborn Baby Body Hair?

-If you are worried about how to treat lanugo in newborn babies, you may try the following remedies; however, know that results may vary.
+If you are worried about how to treat lanugo in newborn babies or people might call your little one hairy baby because of lanugo not shedding, you may try the following remedies.
+However, know that results may vary.
 You must also stop the remedy if your baby’s has an allergic reaction.

 - A gentle oil massage is a proven way of reducing baby body hair.
 Repeat it twice a day in the morning and evening for best results.
 The use of olive oil is also highly recommended.